10 Ways to Connect With Your Inner Child - Baby Chick

 Remembering your childhood will help you reconnect with who you used to be.
 This journey could be through looking at old pictures and your diary.
 Another great way is to visit your old home and talk to your parents, siblings, and childhood friends.

-4. Pick an activity you loved as a child and participate in it now.
+4. Pick an Activity You Loved as a Child and Participate in It Now

-We often abandon many things we loved as children when we grow up.
+We often abandon many things we loved as children when we grew up.
 Think of some things that you enjoyed doing and bring them back.
 This could be an art class, dance class, book club, horseback riding lessons, and more.
 Share these things with your kids, and you will reap so many benefits.

-5. Bring back your playfulness.
+5. Bring back Your Playfulness

 This could be through playing with your kids or being playful with your partner.
 By permitting yourself to be fun, you could actually become fun again.
 Carrying along your stress all of the time is exhausting.
 Not everything needs to be so serious all of the time.